8thwall/web/xrextras/README.md

     XRExtras.FullWindowCanvas.pipelineModule(),  // Modifies the canvas to fill the window.
     XRExtras.Loading.pipelineModule(),           // Manages the loading screen on startup.
     XRExtras.RuntimeError.pipelineModule(),      // Shows an error image on runtime error.
+    XRExtras.PwaInstaller.pipelineModule(),      // Displays a prompt to add to home screen.
   ])
 ```